Kezia Purick: Corruption findings

 In June 2020, the Northern Territory's Independent Commissioner Against Corruption (ICAC) found that Purick had engaged in "corrupt conduct" by attempting to interfere in the registration of a political party by the previous chief minister Terry Mills.
 She resigned as Speaker shortly afterwards.
 At the 2020 election, her popularity was undiminished and she won the seat of Goyder comfortably despite having 8 candidates run against her.
-On the 15th February 2024 she has announced she will not be recontesting her seat at the next election.
+On 15 February 2024 she has announced she will not be recontesting her seat at the next election.

 Personal life

 Purick is one of six children and the daughter of former politician Noel Padgham, who was a member of the assembly from 1977 to 1997.
 Her father, Phillip Purich, was an appointed member for the Legislative Council in the 1960s.
 Born in Amsterdam, his family was originally from the Dalmatia region of Croatia.